How Long will my Money Last in Retirement

 Jason Stolz CLTC, CRPC

-“How long will my money last in retirement?” is the single question that sits underneath almost every retirement concern.
-It’s not really about account balances or rates of return.
-It’s about peace of mind.
-People want to know whether the lifestyle they envision is sustainable, whether market downturns could derail their plans, and whether they could live longer than their money.
+“How long will my money last in retirement?” is the single question sitting underneath almost every retirement concern.
+It isn’t really about account balances or chasing a perfect rate of return.
+It’s about peace of mind—knowing whether the lifestyle you’ve earned is sustainable, whether market downturns could derail your plans, and whether you could live longer than your money.

-This page is designed to walk through how retirement money is actually spent over time, why many plans fail despite good intentions, and how to evaluate whether your current approach is likely to hold up.
-You’ll also be able to use the Annuity Rate Watch Income Calculator to see how guaranteed income could change the math.
+This page explains how retirement money is actually spent over time, why many plans fail despite good intentions, and how to evaluate whether your current approach is likely to hold up.
+You’ll also be able to use the Lifetime Income Calculator to see how a guaranteed income layer can change the math—and, for many retirees, change the experience of retirement itself.

 Why Most Retirement Projections Fall Short

-Many retirement estimates are built on assumptions that rarely play out exactly as planned.
+Many retirement estimates look clean on paper.
 They assume steady market returns, consistent spending, and predictable inflation.
-In reality, retirement spending tends to be uneven, markets move in cycles, and inflation can rise quickly when least expected.
+Real retirement rarely behaves that way.
+Spending tends to be uneven, markets move in cycles, and inflation can surge when least expected.
+Even if long-term averages look “reasonable,” the path you take to get there matters.

 One of the biggest blind spots is timing.
 Losing money early in retirement can do far more damage than losses later on, because withdrawals continue while balances are down.
-This phenomenon, often referred to as sequence risk, can permanently reduce how long money lasts even if long-term averages eventually improve.
+When markets decline and you still need income, you may be forced to sell assets at depressed values.
+That can permanently reduce how long your money lasts even if markets later recover.

-That’s why longevity planning isn’t just about maximizing growth.
-It’s about protecting income during the periods when your portfolio is most vulnerable.
-Many retirees begin by learning how to protect your funds in retirement before they worry about higher returns.
+This is why longevity planning isn’t simply about maximizing growth.
+It’s about protecting income during the periods when your plan is most vulnerable.
+Many retirees begin by learning how to protect your funds in retirement before they worry about squeezing out higher returns.
+A plan that survives stress often outperforms a “perfect” plan that breaks the first time life or markets get uncomfortable.

 The Real Drivers of Retirement Longevity

 How long your money lasts depends on how several factors work together over time.
-None of them operate in isolation, and small changes can have a surprisingly large impact when compounded over decades.
+None of them operate in isolation.
+Small differences compound over decades, which is why retirement can feel stable for years and then suddenly feel tight if the plan had little margin.

+1) Spending level and spending flexibility.
 Your spending level is the foundation.
-The more of your budget that is truly essential, the less room there is to adapt during market stress.
-Flexible spending creates resilience, while rigid spending increases risk.
+The more of your budget that is truly essential, the less room you have to adapt during market stress.
+When spending is flexible, you can adjust temporarily during a downturn.
+When spending is rigid, you’re more likely to withdraw the same amount regardless of market conditions—and that increases depletion risk.

-Market exposure plays a role, but not in the way many people think.
-Risk is not just volatility; it’s volatility combined with withdrawals.
+3) Market exposure combined with withdrawals.
+Retirement risk is not just volatility; it’s volatility plus withdrawals.
 Even moderate market declines can shorten longevity if income must be taken regardless of market conditions.
+When withdrawals are layered on top of volatility, you can lock in losses that reduce future recovery potential.

-Inflation quietly erodes purchasing power year after year.
+4) Inflation and the rising cost of “needs.”
+Inflation erodes purchasing power year after year.
 While some expenses may level off, others—especially healthcare—often rise faster than general inflation later in retirement.
+If your plan doesn’t account for higher future costs, you may be forced into larger withdrawals later, which can shorten the runway.

-Finally, longevity itself is the wildcard.
+6) Longevity itself.
+Longevity is the wildcard.
 Planning for an “average” lifespan can leave a significant gap if you live longer than expected.
-This is one reason lifetime income strategies are often part of longevity discussions.
+Many people underestimate how common it is for retirement to last 25–35 years, especially for couples where one spouse may live far longer than “average.”
+This is one reason lifetime income strategies are frequently part of longevity discussions.

 Why Income Stability Matters More Than Total Assets